 Give Valuable Feedback: Be Nice (like Bryan said)

 One last way to make your PRs friendlier is to, well, be friendly.
-A spat via GitHub comments is no way to collaborate, and let’s face it, we know communication via text doesn’t always communicate tone (a good reason to use emoji ).
+A spat via GitHub comments is no way to collaborate, and let’s face it, we know communication via text doesn’t always communicate tone.
 In a previous Foundry article, Bryan recommends that developers Stop Giving Depressing Code Reviews.
 It’s a short read, so I’m not going to paraphrase, but I will share a quote:

 “Giving positive feedback is an easy habit to adopt.
 You’re already reading through the lines of code, looking for issues.
 It doesn’t take much time to throw in a ‘Nice!’ or ‘Looks great!’
 If you see something awesome, say it!”

 Small Investment.
 Big Payoff.

 A few simple additions can make the PR experience more accessible for your whole team—not just the developers.
 With a healthy dose of empathy, we can improve the way our coworkers review the code we write, and as a result, we can create smoother workflows, increase both speed and communication, and make better websites.